hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	* support markers including implicit ones (@mCUR, @mEND).

+	* optional c based loading for spreadsheets with millions of cells with contents.

 * Edit (Cut/Paste/Delete/Modify a cell) and Insert/Delete (rows/cols) operations trigger cell recalculations
   only for cells which are directly or indirectly affected by it (propogate the changes across dependent cells).